Decision Tree Classification with Differential Privacy: A Survey: Preliminaries

 \subsubsection{Random Decision Trees}

-\citeN{Breiman2001} took advantage of randomness (hence the name, ``Random Forest'') to improve the performance of decision trees.
-This idea has since been taken much further by removing greedy heuristics all-together \cite{Fan2003,Geurts2006}.
+\citeN{Breiman2001} took advantage of randomness to improve the performance of greedy decision trees when he invented Random Forest.
+This idea has since been taken much further, with greedy heuristics being removed altogether in some cases \cite{Fan2003,Geurts2006}.
 For these random decision trees, nodes are instead split by randomly selecting an attribute.
 In the case of continuous attributes, the splitting point can also be uniformly randomly selected from the attribute's range.
 This approach works extremely poorly for a single tree; it only performs well when many random trees are used in combination.
 The computational cost of this approach is also much lower than an ensemble of greedy decision trees, since it avoids calculating the output of an objective function for every attribute in every node of every tree.

+When multiple trees are used in combination like this, it is known as an ensemble classifier \cite{Maudes2012}.
+When explicitly referring to a complete ensemble classifier, we use the phrase ``decision forest'' to distinguish from situations where either single trees, or trees inside a forest, are being discussed.